tiborgats/xr2280x-hid/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit pull requests or open issues on the [repository](https://github.com/your-username/xr2280x-hid) <!-- <-- CHANGE THIS -->.
+Please feel free to submit pull requests or open issues on the [repository](https://github.com/tiborgats/xr2280x-hid) .